pitininja/envious/README.md

 });

 /**
-Parse your environment variables
+Parse your environment variables.
-If the environment variables don't match the schema, an error will be thrown */ const env = envious(myEnvSchema);
+If the environment variables don't match the schema, an error will be thrown.
+*/
+const env = envious(schema);

+/**
+You can provide default values as second parameter of the envious function.
+*/
+const envWithDefaults = envious(schema, {
+    STRING_VAR: 'Example',
+    NUMBER_VAR: 123,
+    BOOLEAN_VAR: true,
+    OPTIONAL_VAR: 'Example'
+});
 ```